Quiver Yangian from Crystal Melting: Bootstrapping Affine Yangian of from Plane Partitions Bootstrapping Affine Yangian of gl(1) from Plane Partitions

-\subsubsubsection{Four Boxes and Beyond} One can then check iteratively that the Serre relations (\ref{eq-Serre-modes-gl1}), though cubic, are enough to bring down the number of states at all $N$ to the correct counting giving by the MacMahon function (\ref{MacMahon}).\footnote{ It would be nice to have a general proof for arbitrary $N$.} For example, at $N=4$, there should be $13$ plane partition configuration with $4$ boxes, from (\ref{MacMahon}) or a direct counting by hand.
+One can then check iteratively that the Serre relations (\ref{eq-Serre-modes-gl1}), though cubic, are enough to bring down the number of states at all $N$ to the correct counting giving by the MacMahon function (\ref{MacMahon}).\footnote{ It would be nice to have a general proof for arbitrary $N$.} For example, at $N=4$, there should be $13$ plane partition configuration with $4$ boxes, from (\ref{MacMahon}) or a direct counting by hand.

 Applying $e_n$ with $n\in \mathbb{Z}_{\geq 0}$ on the $6$ states at $N=3$ in (\ref{states-level-3-gl1}), imposing the quadratic relations (\ref{eq-relations-modes-gl1}) and the condition (\ref{en-on-vacuum}) on the vacuum, we got $27$ states: